 E81 Transformation

-Scope note: This class comprises events that bring into existence any E77 Persistent Item.
+Scope note: This class comprises events that bring into existence any instance of E77 Persistent Item.

 It may be used for temporal reasoning about things (intellectual products, physical items, groups of people, living beings) beginning to exist; it serves as a hook for determination of a “terminus post quem” or “terminus ante quem”.